 The European Research Council (ERC) – the first pan-European funding body for frontier research - aims to enhance the dynamic character, creativity and excellence of European research at the frontiers of knowledge.
 Born in 2007, ERC consists of a Scientific Council, the decision-making body setting the scientific funding strategy, and an Executive Agency (ERCEA) which implements the ERC strategy.
 The ERC operates with the autonomy and integrity guaranteed by the European Commission.

-IIT secured 11 ERC grants thanks to the following researchers:
+IIT currently secured 32 ERC grants thanks to the following researchers:

 Assembly of Colloidal Nanocrystals into Unconventional Types of Nanocomposite Architectures with Advanced Properties.